QubesOS/qubes-doc/configuration/vpn.md

 How To make a VPN Gateway in Qubes
 ==================================

-Although setting up a VPN connection is not by itself Qubes specific, there are a number of Qubes-related details that can make using the connection more versatile and secure.
+Although setting up a VPN connection is not by itself Qubes specific, Qubes includes a number of tools that can make the client-side setup of yourVPN more versatile and secure.
 This document is a Qubes-specific outline for choosing the type of VM to use, and shows how to prepare a ProxyVM for either NetworkManager or a set of fail-safe VPN scripts.

-Please refer to guest OS and VPN service documentation when considering the specific steps and parameters for your connection(s); The relevant documentation for the Qubes default guest OS (Fedora) is [Establishing a VPN Connection.](https://docs.fedoraproject.org/en-US/Fedora/23/html/Networking_Guide/sec-Establishing_a_VPN_Connection.html)
+Please refer to your guest OS and VPN service documentation when considering the specific steps and parameters for your connection(s); The relevant documentation for the Qubes default guest OS (Fedora) is [Establishing a VPN Connection.](https://docs.fedoraproject.org/en-US/Fedora/23/html/Networking_Guide/sec-Establishing_a_VPN_Connection.html)

 ### NetVM